exercism/v3/languages/python/concepts/list-methods/about.md

 ["Bruce", "Natasha", "Thor", "Tony"]
 ```

-If you want the sort to be in descending order, you can use the reverse parameter.
+If you want the sort to be in descending order, you can use the reverse parameter:

 ```python
 >>> names = ["Tony", "Natasha", "Thor", "Bruce"]